sampsonv/github-trending/README.md

 # github-trending
 ## All language

+* 【2024-11-30】[hengyoush / kyanos](https://github.com/hengyoush/kyanos) - Visualize the time packets spend in the kernel, watch & analyze in command line.
+* 【2024-11-30】[SimonCropp / Delta](https://github.com/SimonCropp/Delta) - An approach to implementing a 304 Not Modified leveraging SqlServer change tracking
+* 【2024-11-30】[yamadashy / repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like Claude, ChatGPT, and Gemini.
+* 【2024-11-30】[nestjs / nest](https://github.com/nestjs/nest) - A progressive Node.js framework for building efficient, scalable, and enterprise-grade server-side applications with TypeScript/JavaScript 🚀
 * 【2024-11-28】[andrewyng / aisuite](https://github.com/andrewyng/aisuite) - Simple, unified interface to multiple Generative AI providers
 * 【2024-11-27】[ant-design / x](https://github.com/ant-design/x) - Craft AI-driven interfaces effortlessly 🤖
 * 【2024-11-26】[bluesky-social / atproto](https://github.com/bluesky-social/atproto) - Social networking technology created by Bluesky